Literature & Language

 According to the Bureau of Labor Statistics, the employment of media and communication occupations is projected to grow 6 percent from 2016 to 2026.
 This will result in about 43,200 new jobs as there is a growing demand for media and communications occupations.
 This is due to the need to create, edit, translate, and disseminate information through a variety of different platforms.*

 Bethel’s bachelor of English and Writing degree major is a 36-hour immersion in reading and writing great literature.
-Highly interactive classes with fellow book lovers and writers, small, seminar-style workshops, and opportunities to engage the broader literary community through live theater, visiting authors, or the Festival of Faith and Writing are hallmarks of this program.
+Highly interactive classes with fellow book lovers and writers; small, seminar-style workshops; and opportunities to engage in the broader literary community through live theater, visiting authors or the Festival of Faith and Writing are hallmarks of this program.

 English Education is a popular major.
 In addition to the 36 hours required of all English majors, education majors complete a core of classes preparing them to earn an Indiana State Teachers license.
 In the past five years, every English Education graduate has had a full-time job teaching English by the Fall following their Spring graduation from Bethel, in secondary and primary education.

 The area of Humanities (30 credit hours) is a flexible, interdisciplinary major in history, philosophy, literature, and languages made up almost entirely of electives, culminating in a capstone senior project.
 This is a terrific double major.
 Capstone projects range from externally presented and published research papers on topics in the humanities, to full length memoirs and novellas, to films.

 Student Media Center

-The Flow – a collective of student-created podcasts, designed to capture the “flow” of stories at Bethel in the exciting medium of podcasting.
+The Flow – A collective of student-created podcasts designed to capture the “flow” of stories at Bethel in the exciting medium of podcasting.
 Earn credit learning to podcast.